linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full.md

 1.8 Derivation of the demand for pounds 24
 1.9 Derivation of the supply of pounds 25
-1.10 Chinese foreign exchange reserves (excluding gold holdings) 31 1.11 Te $/£ forward exchange quotations and UK and US interest rates using hypothetical data 33 2.1 Balance of payments of Americana ($millions) 39 2.2 Examples of balance of payments accounting 43
+1.10 Chinese foreign exchange reserves (excluding gold holdings) 31 1.11 The $/£ forward exchange quotations and UK and US interest rates using hypothetical data 33 2.1 Balance of payments of Americana ($millions) 39 2.2 Examples of balance of payments accounting 43
 2.3 IMF balance of payments summary: the United States, Japan, China, Germany, France, Italy,